dreamcatcher-tech/network/Inbox/2025-08-17 1050 comparisons to github mcp.md

 At this point we would probably just run the server locally ?

 we should absolutely follow the github mcp server resource format and template listings.

+with dynamic tooling, we would still want a way to use static toolsets for some bots, to allow a more focused task and allow a stupider model to work.